vinarmani/truf-node/CONTRIBUTING.md

 ## Discussions

-Discussions are for general discussions related to tsn-db.
-This can be to discuss tsn-db architecture, important tradeoffs / considerations, or any topics that cannot be directly closed by a pull request.
+Discussions are for general discussions related to node.
+This can be to discuss tn-db architecture, important tradeoffs / considerations, or any topics that cannot be directly closed by a pull request.

 Examples of good discussions:

-- Discussing potental ways to price queries in tsn-db
+- Discussing potental ways to price queries in tn-db
 - Discussing potential procedures for handling consensus failures & changes (and a future issue if the discussion determines we need a feature, bug fix, or documentation change).

 Discussions can lead to an issue if they determine that a feature, bug fix, or documentation change is needed.

 ## Issues

-Issues are for reporting bugs, requesting features, requesting repository documentation, or discussing any other changes that can be directly resolved with a pull request to the tsn-db repository.
+Issues are for reporting bugs, requesting features, requesting repository documentation, or discussing any other changes that can be directly resolved with a pull request to the tn-db repository.

-For general discussions, or discussions where it is unclear how the discussion would be closed by a pull request, please use the [discussion](https://github.com/truflation/tsn-db/discussions) section.
+For general discussions, or discussions where it is unclear how the discussion would be closed by a pull request, please use the [discussion](https://github.com/trufnetwork/node/discussions) section.

 For opening issues, please follow the following guidelines: